Google just released the Android Q Beta 2, so you can now download and install the second beta version of Android 10 on your Pixel device.

-The Android Q 10 build is including new permission called “READ_CLIPBOARD_IN_BACKGROUND”.
+The Android Q 10 build includes new permission called “READ_CLIPBOARD_IN_BACKGROUND”.
 As the name suggests, the new permission will hamper random background apps from accessing the clipboard content.
-Above all, apps would be asked to get a “signature” form the OEM.
+Above all, apps would be asked to get a “signature” from the OEM.

 Often, you update an app and then immediately reget the action, possibly because of new bugs and glitches.
 Now, many permission and command lines on the leaked build suggest that Android Q will have the ability to roll back apps to their previous version.

 11. New fonts, icon shape, and accent colors